 What do we do?

-Since 2003, we’ve been working with Good Shepherd Microfinance, the Federal Government and over 400 community organisations to help provide Australians with financial resources, education and microfinance products in over 600 locations around Australia.
+Since 2003, we’ve been working with Good Shepherd Microfinance and the Federal Government to help provide Australians with financial resources, education and microfinance products in over 600 locations around Australia.

 We’ve helped with basic-interest or no-interest loans

-- Provided $38.3 million in basic-interest loans to Australians who usually have trouble getting finance
+- Provided $50.6 million in low-interest loans to Australians who usually have trouble getting finance

-Developed in partnership with Good Shepherd Microfinance, eligible Australians can borrow up to $3,000 at a basic interest rate of 5.99% p.a. through the StepUP program.
-They also provide support from a microfinance expert to help with their financial goals.
+Developed in partnership with Good Shepherd Microfinance, eligible Australians can borrow up to $3,000 at a low interest rate of 5.99% p.a. through the StepUP program.
+They also provide support from a microfinance expert to help with financial goals.

 We’ve made saving money easier

-- Matched more than $2 million through our savings plan for low-income Australians
+- More than $3 million saved and matched through our savings plan for low-income Australians